carcaschoi/tinfoil-json/README.md

 # Introduction & Features

-#### *WARNING, Luffshop IS NOT A TINFOIL SHOP it is a FORWADER, It does NOT host games, Luffshop redirects to other available tinfoil shops automatically, so you don't need to add each shop manually and automatically updates links if the shop are added/updated.
-We are NOT responsible for the GAMES found on TINFOIL by adding this Forwarder.
+#### *WARNING, Luffshop IS NOT A TINFOIL SHOP.
+It is a FORWADER instead.
+It does NOT host games.
+Luffshop redirects to other available tinfoil shops automatically, so you don't need to add each shop manually and automatically updates links if the shop are added/updated.
+The author of Luffshop is NOT responsible for anythings found on TINFOIL by adding this Forwarder.

 # Requirements